Ten Asset Protection Mistakes

 This article was written by Timothy L. Takacs, Certified Elder Law Attorney.

 Medicaid and elder law are highly complex areas of the law.
 The laws are not the same in every state.
 Unfortunate and costly mistakes can be made if you do not know what you are doing.
-Please consult an experienced attorney who knows this stuff.
+Please consult an experienced attorney with experience in these matters.